hashicorp/terraform-provider-influxdb/website/docs/r/database.html.md

 Each `retention_policies` supports the following:

 * `name` - (Required) The name of the retention policy
-* `duration` - (Required) The duration for retention policy, format of duration can be found at InfluxDB Documentation
+* `duration` - (Required) The duration for retention policy, format of duration can be found at InfluxDB Documentation.
 * `replication` - (Optional) Determines how many copies of data points are stored in a cluster.
 Not applicable for single node / Open Source version of InfluxDB.
 Default value of 1.
+* `shardgroupduration` - (Optional) Determines how much time each shard group spans.
+How and why to modify can be found at InfluxDB Documentation.
 * `default` - (Optional) Marks current retention policy as default.
 Default value is false.

 ## Attributes Reference